Sexual Assault: What It Is, What to Do, Where to Go

 - Once you are safe, contact someone you trust to be with you for support.
-This could be a friend, family member, a resident assistant or even a specially trained sexual assault advocate.
+This could be a friend, family member, resident assistant or even a specially trained sexual assault advocate.

-- Try preserve all physical evidence, even if you don’t know if you want to report the assault or press charges.
+- Try to preserve all physical evidence, even if you don’t know if you want to report the assault or press charges.

 - Do not eat, drink, bathe, shower, wash your hands, use the toilet or brush your teeth until after your medical exam.